frenciscus0x2A/basednode-wsl-setup/README.md

 ## ✅ How to install the node

-Follow the instructions in `basednode_install.sh`.
+Follow the instructions in `INSTALL.md`.

 ---